Thorns in the Flesh

 By Jack Kinsella

 The word ‘holy’ comes from a Greek word that means ‘separated’ — in this context, it means ‘separated’ from the world of sin.
 In context, Peter and Paul were therefore two of the twelve holiest men who ever lived.

 They were Personally ‘separated’ from the world by Jesus Christ!
 But neither went on to live a sinless life.
 Peter fell back into some legalistic Judaic practices and had to be publicly upbraided by Paul. (see Galatians 2: 11-21)

-Paul wasn't lying when he said he was chief among sinners back then.
+Paul wasn’t lying when he said he was chief among sinners back then.
 And I am not lying when I say that I am chief among sinners today.
-I don't know every sinner.
-But I am certain that I am the worst sinner that I do know.
+I don’t know every sinner.
+But I’m the worst sinner that I know.

 The only sins that I know others commit are the sins I actually see them commit.
-I am with ME every time.
+I am with ME all the time.

 I am with me when I get cut off in traffic.
 I am with me when I think bad thoughts.
 I am with me when I do things I wouldn’t do if I was with my pastor.

 I am with me when I am uncaring for strangers, unkind to loved ones, unreasonable, unthankful, unholy, disobedient…the list goes on.